 Heads of Regulatory Agencies (HoA)

-The Heads of Regulatory Agencies serves as a federal-provincial forum for the discussion of financial sector issues.
+The Heads of Regulatory Agencies serves as a federal-provincial forum for the cooperation on financial sector issues.
 The HoA is chaired by the Governor of the Bank of Canada and includes the Department of Finance Canada, the Office of the Superintendent of Financial Institutions, the Québec Autorité des Marchés Financiers, the OSC, the Alberta Securities Commission, and the British Columbia Securities Commission.
 The OSC is also a member of the Systemic Risk Surveillance Committee which was created by the HoA to collaborate and share information on the assessment of vulnerabilities and risks to the Canadian financial system.

 Self-regulatory organizations (SROs)

 Self-regulatory organizations are organizations that regulate the operations and the standards of practice and business conduct of their members and their representatives.
 The OSC oversees the operation of one recognized SRO, the Canadian Investment Regulatory Organization (CIRO).
 The two predecessor SROs, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (the MFDA), amalgamated to continue as the New Self-Regulatory Organization of Canada (New SRO), effective January 1, 2023, which subsequently changed its name to CIRO on June 1, 2023.